Mapping files

 mappings

 property, and there is only one stub mapping inside.
-That single mapping must have both a request and a response property:

 {